ScottyLabs/crashcourse/_talks/git.md

 ### How to Attend

-This workshop assumes no prior knowledge of Git, though we hope that both novices and Git veterans alike will learn something from it.
+This talk assumes no prior knowledge of Git, though we hope that both novices and Git veterans alike will learn something from it.
 Terminal experience is recommended, but not required (it will help to know how to `cd` and `ls`).
-Please come with Git installed.
-The instructions to do so can be found below.
+The instructions to install Git can be found below.

 ### Git Installation